Sebjet24/PyBer_Analysis/README.md

 - The number of drivers, rides, and total fares are lowest in rural areas.
 - The number of drivers, rides, and total fares are highest in urban areas.
 - Suburban cities are in the middle having the 2nd most drivers, rides and total fares.
-- Although Rural cities see the least amount of drivers,rides & fares the have the highest average of fare per ride and fare per driver.
+- Despite the fact that rural cities have the fewest drivers, trips, and fares, they have the highest average fare per ride and fare per driver.
-- Although the Urban cities command the most drivers, rides and fares they have the lowest average of fare per ride and fare per driver.
+- Despite having the most drivers, trips, and fares, urban cities have the lowest average fare per ride and fare per driver.

 ![Screenshot (44)](https://user-images.githubusercontent.com/91230277/144785398-03ee0931-f4de-4550-bbbc-35129b838c79.png)